Professional Context

 💡 Expert Advice & Considerations

-Don't rely on AI to write your entire lecture notes, but use it to cross-reference and update your existing materials with the latest case law and scholarly articles.
+The biggest misconception is that you should use this to write your entire lecture notes, but use it to cross-reference and update your existing materials with the latest case law and scholarly articles.

 Advanced Prompt Library